sampsyo/home/_drafts/mlccode.md

 This post is about a problem we never solved during that project---a problem that haunts me to this day.

 One of our ideas was to abuse [multi-level cells (MLCs)][mlc], which are where you pack more than one bit into a single physical memory element.
-Because memory cells are inherently analog, MLC designs amount to a choice of how to quantize the underlying signal to a digital value.
+Because memory cells are analog devices, MLC designs amount to a choice of how to quantize the underlying signal to a digital value.
 Packing in the analog levels more tightly gives you more bits per cell in exchange for slower reads and writes---or more error.

 <figure style="max-width: 400px;">